-Wat Thammikaram Worawihan is a fairly dilapidated Buddhist Temple but it has two fantastic features which make a visit a ‘must do’ on any tour of Thailand:
+Wat Thammikaram Worawihan is a fairly dilapidated Buddhist Temple in the Southern Thai town of Prachuap Khiri Khan (about an hour away from Hua Hin) but it has two fantastic features which make a visit a ‘must do’ on any tour of Southern Thailand:

 There are great view from all four sides of the temple.
 In particular look out for:

-East View: The other and largely part of Wat Thammikaram Worawihan at the bottom of the hill
+- East View: The main Wat Thammikaram Worawihan temple complex at the bottom of the hill

 The small temple on top of Khao Chong Krajok hill is a small part of a larger temple complex of Wat Thammikaram Worawihan.